Startups Mar 26, 2026 2 min read

 Global digital network for startup automation systems

 The strongest AI startups are reframing the unit of value.
 Instead of selling seats, they are selling completed work, faster cycles, or measurable labor leverage.
+That shift is not cosmetic pricing language.
+It changes how founders position the product, how teams instrument usage, and how buyers judge whether a deployment deserves budget expansion.

 Why the seat model is weakening